Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 When do the new rates take effect, and when will I see the higher payment?

-The new 2026 VA rates take effect on December 1, 2025, and your first higher payment will hit your account on January 1, 2026.
+The new 2026 VA pay rates take effect on December 1, 2025.
 That deposit covers your December 2025 benefits at the new 2026 rate.
-If January 1 falls on a weekend or federal holiday, the payment posts on the closest prior business day.
 Check the 2026 VA Pay Dates Calendar for your exact deposit schedule.
+Note: your VA disability payment can be deposited between one and three days early if you have USAA or Navy Federal).

 Do I need to do anything to get the 2026 COLA increase?